Join our global force of military school counselors!

 - A Master’s degree or higher in the Behavioral Health Professions (MS/MSW/MA/PhD).

-- Must have 1 years of experience with licensure to practice at the independent practice level (LCSW, MFT, LPCC, Psychologist).
+- Minimum of two years of experience with licensure to practice at the independent practice level (LCSW, MFT, LPCC, Psychologist).

 - Must be a U.S. citizen.

 - Must be able to pass a basic background check for employment, a Child National Agency Check, and Inquiries (NACI/CNACI) clearance, commonly called a Public Trust clearance.

 - Must hold a current U.S. Driver's License and be willing to drive overseas and obtain an international driver's permit.

 - Must be able to remain in country throughout the duration of the assignment.

 While helping America's bravest and their families, MFLC counselors also benefit from:

 - iPad provided for easy digital reporting, with no PII or PHI.

 - Reimbursement for job-related license renewal fees.

 - Enjoy centralized support through a Counseling Center of Excellence that provides best practices, expert speakers, state-of-the-art resources, and evidence-based research that allow MFLC counselors to spend less time on administration and more time with their participants.